 What effects can prostate therapy have on sexual performance?

-All of the available options can have an impact on sexual function, including reduced sexual desire (lowered libido), erectile dysfunction, premature ejaculation or difficulty achieving orgasm.
+All of the available options for treating prostate cancer can have an impact on sexual function, including reduced sexual desire (lowered libido), erectile dysfunction, premature ejaculation or difficulty achieving orgasm.
 Additional downsides are diarrhea, nausea, or bowel urgency.

 The options that involve intervention (surgery, radiation, ablation or stents) might require short-term pain management but the more significant longer-term effects come from the likelihood that they can damage the nerves responsible for erection and ejaculation, leading to ED or retrograde ejaculation.